 Our training program includes opera as well as musical theater styles ranging from the Baroque to the 21st century.
 We perform Verdi and Sondheim, Monteverdi and Cole Porter, Mozart and Bernstein, side by side because we believe versatility leads to marketability.
 We study the art of the singer-actor, applying skills to the rehearsal process to bring music and theater to life on the stage.
 We offer students the tools needed to have a career in the business today and the chance to find who they are as performers.
 Join us in the pursuit of excellence in our craft, and start your career at the University of Alabama!

 Click HERE to see what current and former students say about the Opera and Voice programs at Alabama!

 We are excited to announce a new DMA secondary concentration in Opera Workshop Pedagogy and Stage Direction.
-New courses in opera stage direction will be coming into fruition and additional directing opportunities are available.
+New courses in opera stage direction are now in the catalogue and additional directing opportunities are available.
 Designed for students who wish to include Opera Workshop in their teaching careers, the new concentration will offer aspiring directors and opera teachers the opportunity to design and implement their own curriculum, teach a variety of skill sets, learn fund raising and other administrative duties, and direct scenes and full productions.